 Unless you are a gardener or botanist, you are unlikely to encounter Physalis frequently.
-Clammy Groundcherries are an easy to overlook, but widespread native annual in Vermont and a close relative of Tomatillos, Ground-cherries, and Chinese Lanterns - all of which are frequently cultivated in VT gardens.
+Clammy Ground Cherries are easy to overlook, but native and widespread in Vermont.
+Additionally, tomatillos and domesticated Ground Cherries are frequently cultivated in gardens.
 In addition to the horticultural uses, these plants are host to four specialist bees in Vermont.

 Broad-footed Cellophane Bee (Colletes latitarsis)